BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/CSRF-CORS.md

 The Authentication Token method has several advantages.
 Most important is that it enables secure cross-origin requests even when third-party cookies are disabled.
 Another advantage is that it doesn't use cookies.
 So, you don't need a cookie authorization banner even if you're developing for an international company.

-If you log in from different tabs, whether the same or different domains, each has its own Authorization token and so they each get their own session.
-If you want to preserve the session across tabs you can store the token in [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
+If you log in from different tabs, whether the from the same or different domains, each has its own Authorization token and so they each get their own session.
+If you want to share the session across tabs you can store the token in [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
 That's how many of my applications including the DNS Registrar work.

 On the other hand, this requires that you manage the tokens in the front end using JavaScript.
-And if you want to maintain a session token across multiple browser tabs you have to manage that carefully.
+And if you want to share a session token across multiple browser tabs you have to manage that carefully.
 [This article](https://blog.guya.net/2015/06/12/sharing-sessionstorage-between-tabs-for-secure-multi-tab-authentication/) discusses that in detail.

+## Other Ways to Prevent CRSF

+If you read up on Cross-Site Request Forgery you will find that the most common recommendation is to use [Token-Based Mitigation](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#token-based-mitigation).
+In this method, your frontend retrieves one or more single-use tokens from the server.
+A token must be sent with each call that makes changes and tokens may not be reused.
+This is a proven system and, prior to browser implementation of CORS, this and the [Double-Submit](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#alternative-using-a-double-submit-cookie-pattern) pattern were the only options.

+The trouble with Token-Based Mitigation and Double-Submit is that the server must keep track of issued tokens in a database of some sort thereby recognizing issued tokens and prohibiting reuse.
+It's very complicated and consumes extra server resources.
+If you choose one of these methods I strongly recommend that you adopt a tested and reliable library.

+In contrast, the methods used in the secure-cookie and authentication methods in this demo both rely on storing the origin of the login in the authentication token.
+Thus, calls from other origins are rejected.
+It is much simpler and equally secure as other methods.
+However, this method relies on browsers providing the [Origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Origin) header which [only became broadly available in 2015](https://caniuse.com/mdn-http_headers_origin).
+As of 2024 it remains unsupported on 3% of browsers in use.
+Due to a fail-safe implementation, this application will simply not work on older browsers without Origin headers.

 ## Additional Resources
 * [Common no-cors misconceptions](https://evertpot.com/no-cors/)
 * [OWASP Cross-Site Request Forgery Prevention](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html)

+# More Information

+The following is not but it's important background if you plan to build a secure back end.

+## Security Considerations

+While creating a server that manifests CSRF vulnerabilities I have taken care to ensure that it cannot be exploited in dangerous ways.
+The main protection is that each session gets its own new database.
+Even if you log in with the same credentials that you or someone else used previously, you will get a new session with a new database.
+Thus, the CSRF vulnerability is limited to accessing data you entered - not data entered by anyone else.

+A second precaution is that data are only retained for 24 hours.
+This prevents the server from being exploited as a data storage service.

+## Token Format
+According to the [Authentication: Bearer](https://datatracker.ietf.org/doc/html/rfc6750) specification, the format of a bearer token is opaque to the client.
+The server can generate any kind of string as it will be the only service to interpret it.
+Very important, however, is that the token must be secure against tampering or forgery.

+The authentication tokens issued by this application are based on [x-www-form-urlencoded](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) (urlencoded) encoding.
+More common, and more standardized, are [JWT Tokens](https://jwt.io/).
+I started using x-www-form-urlencoded tokens when I built the Central Authentication Service for Ancestry.com in 1999.
+The first official JSON spec was in 2006 and it wasn't standardized until 2013.
+So, yeah, JWT wasn't an option when I first started generating secure tokens.

+**Similarities:** Both tokens use [HMAC](https://en.wikipedia.org/wiki/HMAC) authentication codes to prevent forgery or tampering.
+Both let you embed arbitrary data such as user IDs, and session information.
+Both usually have a creation date/time or an expiration date/time.
+Both are encoded to prevent use of characters that are disallowed in cookies and http headers.
+Both can be easily parsed and decoded in JavaScript.
+JWT using [Uint8Array](https://developer.mozilla.org/en-US/docs/Glossary/Base64) and [JSON](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON) classes; urlencoded using [URISearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams).

+**Differences:** urlencoded tokens use [URL query string encoding](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams#percent_encoding) whereas JWTs use [Base64](https://en.wikipedia.org/wiki/Base64) encoding.
+That makes urlencoded tokens easier for humans to read without the assistance of a decoder but they are no less secure.
+Urlencoded tokens are more compact.
+JWTs can use signature algorithms other than HMAC.

 ## Things I discovered along the way

 The CORS standards [as documented in MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) are detailed and specific.
-And yet, there are inconsistent pieces.
+And yet, there are nuanced and surprising pieces.
 For example, the [Sec-Fetch-Site](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Sec-Fetch-Site) header is among the newer features, only generally implemented since 2020. ([See current browser support](https://caniuse.com/?search=Sec-Fetch-Site)) Nevertheless, it's quite handy.
 In RestSpace I originally used it to determine whether an updated cookie (with a new expiration time) should have [Samesite](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie#samesitesamesite-value) set to `none` or `strict`.

 The documentation for `Sec-Fetch-Site` give four possible values:
 * cross-site